No products in the cart.

 To get the softest, color-safest version of denim you can, pre-wash your fabric, and pre-wash it alone.
 Color run-off is pretty common with denim, which you may have noticed if you have ever washed new jeans with a white shirt.
 (My sympathies!
 I’ve done it, too!)

-Before jumping into a new denim project, make sure you stock your sewing kit with the right gear.
+Before you sew with denim, make sure you stock your sewing kit with the right gear.

-Because of the growing popularity of sewing with denim in the quilting world, some fabric manufacturers have released their own lines of lightweight chambray (a.k.a. denim).
+Because of the growing popularity of sewing with denim in the quilting world, some fabric manufacturers have released their own lines of lightweight denim or chambray (What's the difference between denim and chambray?
+Read here!).
 If that's the case, you may be able to get away with treating it the same as regular quilting cotton broadcloth.

 However, if you are cutting up an old pair of jeans or getting denim meant for apparel, that means you need to use HEAVY DUTY EVERYTHING.
 Denim’s tough.
 To make sure you don’t damage any of your tools, use the sharpest, strongest ones you have.
 This means extra-sharp scissors and rotary cutter blades, heavy duty needles (these are very good when working with denim) and heavy-duty thread (upholstery thread works!)